bchainhub/txms.js/README.md

 ## List of providers

-You can choose most reliable provider for you and your region.
+You can choose the most reliable provider for you and your region.

 [Open the TXMS Status page](https://txms.info)